class6x

 • Teachers

-Sunday-night essay-grading marathon — speak feedback into 28 student drafts in 90 minutes instead of typing for 4 hours.
+Sunday-night essay-grading marathon — speak feedback into 28 student drafts in 90 minutes instead of typing for 4 hours; works in both Google Docs and Canvas SpeedGrader.

 Time